noahsadir/gpuprices/readme.md

 The python script runs in the background and scrapes eBay at a specified interval (15 mins default).
 To determine the price of cards, the following criteria are used:

-- First page of listings
-- Sorted by auctions ending soonest
+- First page of listings sorted by auctions ending soonest
 - Average of 10 median prices

 These prices are then averaged together to form the final price estimate.